Caldera-Network/chia-dns-seeder/README.md

-# Chia DNS Seeder
+# DNS Seeder

-Performs an asyncronous scan of a Chia Algorithm Network & stores DNS data in Cloudflare.
+Performs an asyncronous scan of a Chia blockchain algorithm network & stores DNS data in Cloudflare.

 ## Donate